Degenerative spinal discs — causes, symptoms and treatments

-When disc degeneration occurs, the patient will experience sometimes life-altering symptoms, which can include:
+When disc degeneration occurs, the patient can experience symptoms, which may include:

 - Intense, local back or neck pain